The seal was broken for a pair of area indoor track and field teams.

 Bowman and Alston teamed with Rob Holmes and Charles Lee to win the 1,600 relay (3:51.3).

-On the girls side, the Red Storm used wins in three events and depth in the other nine to pull off a comeback victory over Southern-B, 94-88.
+In girls competition, the Red Storm used wins in three events and depth in the other nine to pull off a comeback victory over Southern-Baltimore, 94-88.

 Cierra Layne and Diane Hunter paced Edmondson with two victories each.
 Layne won the 55 (7.2 seconds) and Hunter the 300 (43.4 seconds), and then they teamed with Sherie Brown and Keona Savage to take the 800 relay (1:50.7).